Devon Kennard: Professional career

+Pre-draft

 On December 12, 2013, it was announced that Kennard had accepted his invitation to play in the East-West Shrine Game.
 On January 18, 2014, Kennard recorded two solo tackles as part of Romeo Crennel's West team that lost 23–13 to the East in the 2014 East-West Shrine Game.
 Kennard attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.

 On March 12, 2014, he participated at USC's pro day, but opted to stand on his combine numbers and only performed positional drills.
 Kennard attended a pre-draft visit with the New York Giants and impressed the coaching staff with his intelligence.
 At the conclusion of the pre-draft process, Kennard was projected to be a fifth or sixth round pick by NFL draft experts and scouts.
 He was ranked the 17th best outside linebacker prospect in the draft by DraftScout.com and was ranked the 26th best linebacker by Scouts Inc.